SuperOfficeDocs/crmscript/docs/api-reference/global-functions/invoiceTypesExists.md

 so.topic: reference
 ---

-# invoiceTypesExists
+# Bool invoiceTypesExists()

-Checks if invoice types exists in the database
+Checks if invoice types exist in the database

 * **Returns:** True if there are invoice types, False if there are no invoice types.